Fall 2023 Commencement

 - Register for the ceremony: Candidates planning to attend the ceremony must confirm their participation with the Registrar's Office.
-An RSVP form will be sent out in early March; watch your email.
+Register for the ceremony here or via the link sent to you by email.
 (Please note that registration is not required for guests.
 Guests do not need tickets, and there is no limit on the number of guests a candidate may bring to the ceremony.)

 - Are you a student who has not yet met the graduation requirements for their major, but wants to participate in a commencement ceremony at Behrend?
 Complete the Petition for Participation in Commencement Ceremony (PDF) | (Word) and return it to the Registrar's Office.
 (The deadline for permission to walk is the late drop deadline.)

 - Are you a student at another Penn State campus who wants to participate in commencement at Behrend?
 Refer to the Alternate Commencement Site for information.

 - Order your cap and gown: All graduating students participating in the ceremony must wear appropriate academic regalia (caps and gowns for bachelor's degree candidates; caps, gowns, and hoods for master's degree candidates), which must be ordered online.
 The deadline to purchase caps and gowns for Fall 2023 Commencement is November 9.
 Read these guidelines before ordering.

 - Meet with your adviser: Use LionPATH to request a current degree audit and review it with your academic adviser.
 You should meet with your adviser each semester.
 This will ensure that you are on track to meet all degree requirements.
 If you are missing courses, credits, or grade requirements, you will not be able to graduate.
 You cannot graduate with missing or deferred grades.